 When you think in English you will be able to construct your sentences better and your fluency will improve too.
 So make this a habit and your fluency issues are sure to get curbed.

 Talk in English to everyone and anyone possible.
 You can even ask them to give you feedback and correct your mistakes.
-This will help increase your confidence and will make you habituated to speaking in English language as well.
+This will help increase your confidence and will make you habituated to speaking in the English language as well.

-Read as much as possible
+Read as much as Possible

 Reading will not only help improve your knowledge but it will improve your vocabulary and fluency as well.
-Your fluency will improve because you will read the text in English in your mind and your vocabulary will improve because you will come across a lot of new words and phrases.
+Your fluency will improve because you will read the text in your mind and your vocabulary will improve because you will come across a lot of new words and phrases.

-Take up activities like ‘word of the day’, phrase of the day’ and o on.
+Take up activities like word of the day, phrase of the day and so on.
 Try to use these in your conversations.
-This will help you amass knowledge on the same and will also help you recall these appropriate words and phrase when you actually sit for the IELTS speaking task
+This will help you amass knowledge on the same and will also help you recall these appropriate words and phrases when you actually sit for the IELTS speaking task.

 Teaching others will not only help increase your confidence but will also ensure that it remains in your memory.
 So do this activity regularly too.